Commodore 65: Interfaces

-Sales

-In December 2009, a working C65 on the online auction site eBay achieved a sales price of €6060.

-A computer with missing parts was in October 2011 sold for about US$20,100.

-In April 2013 an eBay auction reached a price of 17,827 EUR.

-In February 2015 an eBay auction closed at 20,050 EUR.

-An eBay auction in November 2016 reached 15,605 EUR.

-On September 7, 2017 a non-functional C65 missing a VIC-III chip, sold via eBay auction for US$18,350.

-On October 8, 2017 a user at lemon64.com notified members their intent to sell a fully functioning C65 with the asking price of US$27,000.

-In November 2017, a C65 prototype with RAM expansion board were sold for 81,450 €.

-On December 30, 2017, a non-functioning C65 motherboard without most of the chips was sold on Ebay for US$790.

-On May 18, 2019, a functional C65 was sold on eBay at 20,550 EUR.

-On April 24, 2022, a working C65 was sold on eBay for 47,105 EUR.

 Legacy

-Because this computer was only a prototype, not many units were made.
+Because the Commodore 65 was only a prototype, not many units were made.
 If one appears on eBay, it may sell for around $20,000.

 MEGA65

-On April 22, 2015 the Museum of Electronic Games & Art (MEGA) announced a recreation of this computer featuring similar specifications and technologies.
-Also backwards compatible with the Commodore 64, the MEGA65 features Commodore 65 compatible hardware recreated in FPGA and is compatible with newer technologies such as HDMI.
-MEGA initially aimed to release their recreation of the Commodore 65 computer for the third quarter of 2016, as of September 2020, the pre-release dev-kit (r3) has been sold out and the in total 100 Dev-kits were delivered in Q4 2020.
-As per 30 September 2021, the final version of the MEGA65 with recreated C65 case, was available for pre-order.
-The first batch of 400 computers has been released to the customers as of May 2022.
+In 2015, the Museum of Electronic Games & Art (MEGA) announced a recreation of the Commodore 65.
+Also backwards compatible with the Commodore 64, the MEGA65 features Commodore 65 compatible hardware recreated in FPGA and supports newer connectors such as HDMI, MicroSD cards and LAN.

+In September 2020, the pre-release developer-kit (r3) has sold out and in total 100 systems were delivered by the end of 2020.

+On 30 September 2021, the final version of the MEGA65 with recreated C65 case, was available for pre-order.
+The first batch of 400 computers has sold out and been released to customers as of May 2022.

+As of 10 May 2023, the second batch of 400 computers has also sold out and been released to customers.

+The third batch followed a few months later and incorporates a few technical updates on the mainboard [reference to be added].
+As of writing (October 2024), the MEGA65 is no longer delivered per batch, and is readily available.